Nimble provides short term credit solutions to cover you when you're caught short.

 - Offers transparent fees and rates.
 The amount you pay in fees and rates is clearly outlined.
 You'll know how much you have to pay before you take out the loan.

 - Is a reputable company.
-Nimble is a reputable lender that has been operating in the Australian lending space for over nine years.
+Nimble is a reputable lender that has been operating in the Australian lending space since 2005.

 - Have fair and responsible lending standards.
 The online application metrics ensure a fair application process.